Robust build management and Diagnostics features with a focus at the Edge

 • Edge analytics need a special update for couple of devices but not all

-• A sensor was sold two years back and now customer is bringing it online (can happen in Industrial IoT)
+• A sensor was sold two years back and now is bringing it online (can happen in Industrial IoT)

 • Jason (or any other format) based data are not reaching cloud (can be a connection or edge build issue)